interrogator/corpkit/README.md

 # corpkit: sophisticated corpus linguistics

+### Important

+**corpkit will receive no further updates from me.
+Don't worry, the project hasn't been totally abandoned.
+Instead, I'm developing [tücan](https://github.com/interrogator/tucan), a Flask web-app with a backend based on corpkit.
+My work on the API and interpreter have been improved over there.
+The updates include**:

+- A new query language (depgrep), based on Tgrep2 syntax
+- A corpus-in-memory that can be searched at 1m words per second
+- An Interrogation class that is abstract and can be pivoted.
+Rather than specifying what to show before searching, you search generally, and select these at viewing time
+- General code cleanup

+**The sad news is that I'm not going to be developing the Tkinter GUI anymore.
+If you're using it, sit tight, the far superior web-app will be working in a few weeks.**

 [![Join the chat at https://gitter.im/interrogator/corpkit](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/interrogator/corpkit?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![DOI](https://zenodo.org/badge/14568/interrogator/corpkit.svg)](https://zenodo.org/badge/latestdoi/14568/interrogator/corpkit) [![Travis](https://img.shields.io/travis/interrogator/corpkit.svg)](https://travis-ci.org/interrogator/corpkit) [![PyPI](https://img.shields.io/pypi/v/corpkit.svg)](https://pypi.python.org/pypi/corpkit) [![ReadTheDocs](https://readthedocs.org/projects/corpkit/badge/?version=latest)](http://corpkit.readthedocs.org/en/latest/) [![Docker Automated build](https://img.shields.io/docker/automated/interrogator/corpkit.svg)](https://hub.docker.com/r/interrogator/corpkit/) [![Anaconda-Server Badge](https://anaconda.org/asmeurer/conda/badges/installer/conda.svg)](https://anaconda.org/interro_gator/corpkit)

 > **corpkit** is a module for doing more sophisticated corpus linguistics.
 It links state-of-the-art natural language processing technologies to functional linguistic research aims, allowing you to easily build, search and visualise grammatically annotated corpora in novel ways.